echemdb/unitpackage/doc/usage/unitpackage.md

 # Unitpackage Structure

+The `unitpackage` extends the Python API of the [frictionless framework](https://framework.frictionlessdata.io/).
-To create a `unitpackage` entry or a `unitpackage` collection, the frictionless datapackages must have a certain structure or follow a certain schema.
+To create a `unitpackage` entry or a `unitpackage` collection a frictionless datapackages must have a certain structure or follow a certain schema.
 We briefly illustrate the structure of the frictionless datapackages, describe which changes were necessary to adopt the schema to scientific data, and describe the structure of the datapackage for use with `unitpackage`.

 ## Frictionless Datapackage

-The key description of the frictionless datapackage is based on adapted examples found in the [frictionless documentation](https://specs.frictionlessdata.io/tabular-data-package/#language).
+The description of the frictionless datapackage presented here, is based on adapted examples found in the [frictionless documentation](https://specs.frictionlessdata.io/tabular-data-package/#language).

 A minimal datapackage in your file system consists of two files: